Council projects and funding received

 It is proposed to redevelop this important community hub and Council has worked hard with the Chamber of Commerce, businesses and community groups to develop a concept that is support from all areas of the community.

 Council called for tenders in June 2020 to design and construct the Brolga Place redevelopment.
-The tenders will be assessed at the August Council Meeting.
+The tenders will be assessed at the September Council Meeting.

 Bencubbin Avenue reconstruction, Coleambally

 This project is extremely important for Coleambally as Bencubbin Avenue is a major arterial road in Coleambally's industrial estate.

 This project will be funded through a number of sources: Heavy Vehicle Safety and Productivity Program ($626,000), Stronger Communities Fund ($750,000) and the Federal Government's Local Roads and Community Infrastructure Program ($1,008,021).
 Murrumbidgee Council will also contribute to the project.

 Council is currently finalising the design for the project.
 Works will begin in 2021.

 Coleambally Sporting Precinct redevelopment